-Evelina Domnitch & Dmitry Gelfand – Sinking Thoughts
+Evelina Domnitch, Dmitry Gelfand & Fulvio Scarano – Sinking Thoughts

 ‘Sinking Thoughts’ envisions the imminent elucidation of a black hole’s interior, where not only space-time but also its underlying qubits of information might become irreversibly warped.
 Alternatively, the information crossing an event horizon may remain intact, if it is quantum-teleported through a wormhole throat.